-Elecampane seems to be safe for most adults in usual medicinal amounts.
-Large amounts can cause vomiting, diarrhea, spasms, and paralysis.
+Elecampane is POSSIBLY SAFE for most adults when taken by mouth in usual medicinal amounts.
+Elecampane is POSSIBLY UNSAFE when taken in large amounts.
+Large amounts of elecampane can cause vomiting, diarrhea, spasms, and paralysis.

 Allergy to ragweed and related plants: Elecampane may cause an allergic reaction in people who are sensitive to the Asteraceae/Compositae plant family.
 Members of this family include ragweed, chrysanthemums, marigolds, daisies, and many others.
 If you have allergies, be sure to check with your healthcare provider before taking elecampane.

 Diabetes: There is some concern that elecampane may interfere with blood sugar control.
 If you have diabetes and use elecampane, monitor your blood sugar carefully.